Frequently Asked Questions

 What is recipe management in First Crack?+

-First Crack recipes let you define a set of triggered actions for the macOS live roasting app — for example, setting a damper position or fan speed at a target temperature or elapsed time.
+First Crack recipes let you define a set of target values (charge temp, drop temp, target ratios) and triggered actions during a Live Roast — for example, hitting a heater or fan setpoint at a target temperature or elapsed time.
 Recipes can be attached to roast profiles and synced across devices.
-The web app lets you browse, edit, and manage your recipe library.
+The web app lets you browse, edit, and manage your recipe library; during a Live Roast, Bridge fires the actions automatically.

 Sharing & Community